 It has become increasingly difficult to focus on what is right in front of me.
 There is a deepening, bitter edge to each day, and I know the root of it is a pain which is being experienced at personal and collective levels everywhere.
 So many aspects of the social contract have been broken, or worse, are proving to have never existed at all.
 The events of January 6th were unsurprising but still a shock; after an hour or so of live coverage, I felt my mind retreat, curled into the fetal position where I sat, and fell asleep.
 I take pride in not looking away from even the most jarring images, but I’d hit my limit.
 On so many levels, it was a day of terrifying white nationalism and grotesque systemic racism on full display.
 And we can expect more of the same because the hatred espoused by racists is rooted in fear and pain, which they will continue to avoid addressing.

-I don’t know about you, but I find myself marveling at layer upon layer of heartbreak and frustration.
+I don’t know about you, but I find myself marvelling at layer upon layer of heartbreak and frustration.
 Are we still in the midst of a pandemic, bracing for the consequences of holiday gatherings and travel?
 Did my neighbours have yet another string of visitors every day this week, despite lockdown rules?
 Have members of my local government been taking tropical vacations while telling the rest of us to stay home, in the midst of a particularly dreary Canadian winter?
 Has the weather been unusually warm and dry, both here in Manitoba and back in California, indicating yet another record year as climate change grinds away like a foregone conclusion?

 I look for the good news.
 The unassuming heroes and helpers, the small signs of progress.
 I know that there are reasons for cautious optimism, and I am doing my best to cling to hope instead of hate.
 Part of that process is to occasionally let the weight of everything fall out of focus and acknowledge the pain.
 We’re allowed to feel hurt and angry right now, so as to better regroup, refocus and move forward, because we have a long, long way to go.

+When I travel I am often closely observing the botanical elements of a place, as they often form an interesting and informative backdrop in the wider local scene.
+Floral photography fits in well with the idea of looking for local colour.
 From recent travels to California, these vivid yellow pincushion protea flowers stood in bright contrast to their dark green foliage.
 Spotted while on a waterfront walk in Monterey, with blustery spring showers and fast-moving clouds overhead, these fresh blooms were a welcome colourful reminder that spring is just around the corner.

 I didn’t set out to find such a powerful weather photography subject, it was just another blustery, spring day on the California coast.
 With scattered rain showers and blank overcast skies accompanying my drive south from Santa Cruz to Monterey.
 With glimpses of the ocean and soft, rolling hills opening to loamy and verdant valleys, the scenery along Highway 1 can be beautiful in any weather.

-After turning inland through fields of strawberries and artichokes then skimming across the Elkhorn Slough with its swath of intertidal wetlands, the highway bends back to meet the ocean as Monterey appears ahead.
+After turning inland through fields of strawberries and artichokes then skimming across the Elkhorn Slough with its swath of inter-tidal wetlands, the highway bends back to meet the ocean as Monterey appears ahead.
 Approaching the stretch of sand dunes that mark the beginning of expansive, wild beaches just South of the Salinas River, I felt the brute force of a powerful wind blowing in across the Pacific ocean.
 Then I noticed the clouds.

 At first just a heavy smudge on the horizon, an undefined darker grey in a sky already laced with rain and mist.
 These clouds quickly became distinct above the white-capped Monterey Bay; fast-moving, dark and dramatic, their undersides carved into undulating ribbons of green and blue with a curtain of heavy rain following close behind.
 I had my camera with me that day, and immediately pulled off the highway to a small beach access and overlook.